MicrosoftDocs/appcenter-docs/docs/data/index.md

 Using App Center Data has a few limitations that you must consider when getting started:

 * Existing Cosmos DB databases being connected with App Center Data must use the Cosmos DB Core SQL API.
-* Existing Cosmos DB collections must use `PartitionKey` as the Partition Key.
-This enables us to handle the logical partitioning for you.
+* Existing Cosmos DB collections **must** use `PartitionKey` as the value of your collections Partition Key.
+This enables us to handle the partitioning for you.
+If `PartitionKey` isn't used, linking your database will fail.
-* Documents must include `document`, `id`, and `PartitionKey` fields for use with App Center Data.
+* Documents **must** include `document` and `PartitionKey` fields for use with App Center Data.

 ## Pricing